braddoeswebdev/summer-workshops/source/web/02-html.html.md

 ## Links

 Links are very important — they are what makes the Web A WEB.
-To implement a link, we need to use a simple link — `<a>` — the a being short for "anchor".
+To implement a link, we need to use a simple link — `<a>` — the a being short for "anchor" (it's a long story...).
 To make some text inside your paragraph into a link, follow along with these steps:

 * Choose some text.
 We chose the text "Mozilla Manifesto".
 * Wrap the text in an `<a>` element, like so: